Read about stem cell transplants and how they are used to treat some types of cancer.

 Your blood passes out of one drip.
 It goes through the machine and back into your body through the other drip.
 The machine filters the stem cells out of your blood.
 They are collected and frozen until after your high dose treatment.

-You might feel very tired after donating stem cells.
+You might feel very tired after having stem cells collected.
 Your calcium level might also get low during your collection, which means you may have:

 - tingling around your mouth